lmas/thesis/thesis.typ

 as more precise detection can send alerts sooner for any failing components and thus reduce costly maintenance downtime during production.

-Of course, with increasingly larger sensor networks it also follows that there's an increasing amount of data, as mentioned by _Javaid_.
+Of course, with increasingly larger sensor networks it also follows that there is an increasing amount of data, as mentioned by _Javaid_.
 And more raw data requires communication networks with higher processing capacity.
 _Gungor et al._ @gungor suggests that the sensors should filter their data and